Activity time: 7 minutes

 - See if your congregation has posters of the Unitarian Universalist Principles and/or Sources.
-If not, you may order posters from the UUA Bookstore.
+If not, you may order posters from inSpirit: The UU Book and Gift Shop.
 Or, use Session 1, Leader Resource 1 to create posters.
 Display the posters; if possible, leave them posted for the duration of Riddle and Mystery.

 - Optional: Obtain a copy of the UU Principles in children's language.
 Find a variety of resources on the UUA Bookstore website.

 This activity introduces the seven Unitarian Universalist Principles and the six Sources from which Unitarian Universalism draws, as they relate to big questions.
 If the youth may be unacquainted with these resources, take a little extra time, but do not push the presentation to the point of group boredom.
 It is best to present the Principles and Sources in small doses.
 Future sessions will provide further opportunities.

 Point out the posted Principles.
 Ask if youth are familiar with them.
 Read quickly through them, offering, in addition, simpler language, if you feel the group needs it.
 If you have time, ask for volunteers to come to the poster and point out a favorite Principle.

 Here is something you can say to an alien or anybody else who wants to know what Unitarian Universalists are.
 You can say "Look at our Principles.
 They will show you who we are."

 Explain that the Principles are a covenant-or agreement-among the congregations of Unitarian Universalist Association.
 Though they were not written to guide the behavior of individuals, most UUs think the Principles can help us know how to act.

 Imagine somebody asks if God exists, and someone else answers, "Yes, there is a God and that God cares most about the people who believe in God."
 Would that be a good UU answer?